soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ### Key Features

-Git is an acknowledged platform to store, version, configure and docuemnt software, with additional features for software and software development management.
+Git is an acknowledged platform to store, version, configure and document software, with additional features for software and software development management.
 The key features used in SoilWise are:

 1. **Code storage, version and configuration management** — Git is used to deposit and manage versions of Soilwise code, documentation and configurations.
 2. **Issue and release management** — SoilWIse uses the issue and release management to document, monitor and track the development of software conponents and their integration.